’90 Day Fiance’ Season 5 Recap: Molly Goes Wedding Dress Shopping, Azan Takes Nicole To The Gym

 — TLC Network (@TLC) November 20, 2017

 After their traditional Thai engagement, David and Annie are finally heading to America.
-Annie’s parents send their daughter off, thinking that she has a bright future ahead of her in the US.
-What they don’t know is that David doesn’t have his own house, and that he and Annie will be crashing with David’s friends indefinitely.
+Annie’s parents send their daughter off, thinking that she has a bright future ahead of her in the U.S. What they don’t know is that David doesn’t have his own house and that he and Annie will be crashing with David’s friends indefinitely.

 Upon landing, Annie is overwhelmed and gets her first dose of culture shock.
 David’s friends give Annie a welcome party, but Annie feels like she’s being put on the spot.